-The process of setting up a limited company in Bulgaria takes about 2 to 3 days and it concludes with enlisting the newly formed entity in the Commercial Register.
-The most popular type of company is the one with limited liability – SOLTD (in Bulgarian ЕООД) and LTD (ООД).
+The process of setting up a limited company in Bulgaria could take between 2 and 3 days, and it concludes with enlisting of the newly formed entity in the Commercial Register.
+The most popular type of company is the one with limited liability – SOLTD (in Bulgarian EOOD) and LTD (OOD).

 The only difference between the two above is in the number of partners.
 SOLTD stands for sole owner limited liability company.
 One individual owns 100% of the capital.
 In the case of LTD (limited liability company), the founders must be at least two, and there is no requirement to have equal capital investments.

-The partners in the LTD or the sole owner respectively, have their liability limited to the value of their respective shareholding.
-In other words, their personal assets are protected should their limited liability company go bankrupt.
-The minimum capital required to incorporate this type of entity is 2 BGN.
-The partners may later decide to increase the company’s capital.
-It is also possible to attract new partners who receive a share in the company.
+On one hand, there are a number of advantages with this type of legal entity.
+The partners in an LTD or the sole owner respectively, have their liability limited to the value of their investment in the entity’s capital.
+The minimum capital required to incorporate this type of entity is only 2 BGN.
+The partners may later decide to increase the capital if necessary.

-The registration fee is significantly higher than that of SP.
-The deregistration of SOLTD or LTD and liquidation procedure is long and complicated.
-Additional bank fees are paid to open a company bank account to raise the required capital.
+However, there are also some disadvantages.
+The registration fee is significantly higher than that of a sole proprietor.
+The deregistration of SOLTD or LTD and the liquidation procedure is longer and more complicated.
+There are additional bank charges, for example, fees to open a capital-raising bank account.

-The sole owner or his representative must open a Bulgarian bank account in the name of the company.
-This is a special type of account where each partner (or the sole owner) deposits their part of the company capital.
-Finally, the bank will provide a receipt (proof) of the payment made.
-One needs to provide the Bank the memorandum and article of association.
-The bank would also ask to see the protocol from the initial meeting as well as a specimen signature.
+The sole owner, the appointed manager, or a proxy must open a Bulgarian bank account in the name of the company.
+The partners or the sole owner pay in the account their respective share of the company capital.
+A legal representative of the company should provide the Bank with the memorandum and article of association.
+In addition, the bank would also request the minutes from the initial meeting as well as a specimen signature.

-The manager (or sole owner) of the company must visit a notary.
-He or she signs a special document before the notary, a written agreement to perform the role of a manager in the company.
-On the same document, the manager also lays a sample of his or her signature, which serves as a reference in the Commercial Register
+The manager (or sole owner) signs a special document before the notary, a written declaration that he/she is happy to perform the role of a manager in the company.
+His or her signature would serve as a reference in the Commercial Register.

 Necessary documents for company registration

-- A written agreement to perform the role of a manager and a specimen signature.
+- The manager’s written agreement to perform the role with a specimen signature.
 This document must be notarized and signed by the manager.

 - Memorandum and article of association.
-Firstly, it contains the name, registered office, address of the management of the company.
-Secondly, names and other personal data of the partners or the sole owner.
+Firstly, it contains the name and registered address.
+Secondly, names of the partners or the sole owner.
 Next, the company’s main purpose and activity.
 Finally, the amount of capital, as well as the value of the contributions of the partners to OOD

-- Constituent Protocol (EOOD) or Protocol of the initial meeting of all partners (OOD).
+- Minutes from the initial meeting, also known as a founding protocol.
 This document contains a decision to register the company, which is taken by the sole owner or by the partners.

 - Declaration as per Article 13, paragraph 4, from the Commercial Register Act.
 The applicant declares the authenticity of the stated information.
 It is signed by the applicant.